Welcome to the Exeter Clinical Laboratory International website

 REFERRALS

 We welcome referrals for C-peptide monitoring.
-If you are a new requestor please complete the following form: New Requestor Form v3
+If you are a new requestor please complete the following form: Generic New Requestor Form v3

 We now also have the option to use NPEx for referral requesting.